 “A little world within itself.” – Charles Darwin

 Let me tell you a bit about the yacht I was on in the Galapagos for one week.
-Ecoventura is one of the official tour companies that can take you on an 8-day trip through the Galapagos Islands.
-They own 3 yachts, the Eric, the M/S and the Letty, each one is equipped identically and holds up to 20 passengers each.
-There are 4 decks on each yacht.
+Ecoventura is one of the official tour companies that can take you on a 7-day trip through the Galapagos Islands.
+They own 4 yachts: THEORY, Origin, and the Letty.
+The fourth yacht is their dive boat Galapagos Sky.
+Each yacht holds up to 20 passengers each.
+There are a few decks on each yacht.

-My outside facing cabin on the Letty was on the 3rd deck and had a full-sized bed, small closet and small bathroom.
-And when I say small, I mean small.
-But don’t let that discourage you, as you will barely have time to do anything but sleep in this tiny room, as the world of Galapagos awaits you!
+My outside facing cabin on the Letty was on the 3rd deck and had a full-sized bed, a small closet, and a tiny bathroom.
+But don’t worry about a small area, as you will barely have time to do anything but sleep in this small room, as the world of Galapagos awaits you!

-The ships were built in 1991 and all are refurbished annually, so they are in good condition with polished teak wood interiors and shiny brass fittings.
+Letty was built in 1991 and has been refurbished annually, so it is in good condition with polished teak wood interiors and shiny brass fittings.
 I can vouch for the fact that the crew is continuously cleaning, and then cleaning again.
-In fact, we were not allowed to bring in sand on our feet and legs and upon each return from the panga to the yacht our feet and shoes were sprayed with on board water hoses to minimize the amount of sand brought onto the boat (which is a good idea considering how much you bring back with you on each excursion).
+In fact, we were not allowed to bring in sand on our feet and legs and upon each return from the panga to the yacht our feet and shoes were sprayed with water hoses to minimize the amount of sand brought onto the boat (which is a good idea considering how much you bring back with you on each excursion).

-They also have a fully stocked bar, and they serve wine throughout dinner.
-There is a conference center with a flat screen TV in which we gathered each night for briefings.
-It is here that they tell you what is on the itinerary for the next day, what to bring and what type of landing (wet or dry) it will be.
+They also have a fully-stocked bar, and they serve wine throughout dinner.
+There is a lounge with a flat-screen TV in which we gathered each night for briefings.
+It is here that they tell you what is on the itinerary for the next day, what to bring, and what type of landing (wet or dry) you will have.

 So there you have it, I can easily recommend Ecoventura yachts for your next Galapagos adventure.